datenanfragen/website/README.md

 If you are interested in contributing in other ways besides coding, we can also really use your help.
 Have a look at our [contribute page](https://www.datarequests.org/contribute) for more details.

+### Translations

+While you can just contribute translations through this repository, an easier way is through the localisation platform [Weblate](https://hosted.weblate.org/engage/datenanfragen-de/).
+We manage our translations through them.
+There, you can easily help us translate—be it a couple of strings or whole components.

 <!--
 TODO:

-* Explain the i18n
-* Outsource the part about contributions to a separate `CONTRIUTING`, once there is enough content to justify that -->
+* Outsource the part about contributions to a separate `CONTRIBUTING` once there is enough content to justify that.
+-->